CosmWasm/wasmd/EVENTS.md

 which require internal knowledge of the contract and is very useful for custom dApp UIs.

-In addition, when a smart contract executes a SubMsg and processes the reply, it receives not only the `data` response from the message exection, but also the list of events
+In addition, when a smart contract executes a SubMsg and processes the reply, it receives not only the `data` response from the message execution, but also the list of events

 ### Standard Events in x/wasm